TechxArtisanStudio/Openterface/docs/faq.md

 # Frequently Asked Questions (FAQs) about Openterface Mini-KVM

 We're delighted to have you here! ❤️ This section aims to provide answers to commonly asked questions regarding the Openterface Mini-KVM.
-If you don't find what you're looking for, please join our Openterface [Reddit community](https://www.reddit.com/r/Openterface_miniKVM/) to pose your questions and engage in discussions.
+If you don't find what you're looking for, please join our Openterface [subreddit](https://www.reddit.com/r/Openterface_miniKVM/) to pose your questions and engage in discussions.
 Furthermore, feel free to reach out via this [form](https://forms.gle/rwDDsMbs5pFwq7227).

 ## Basic